MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 #### Prebuilt entities

 Prebuilt LUIS entities are defined by the system.
-This saves you work since they are of high quality and provide normalized values that are easier to use in programs.
+This saves you work since they're of high quality and provide normalized values that are easier to use in programs.
 For example the phrase "one thousand and two" would become the number 1002.
 The following LUIS [prebuilt entity][prebuilt-entity] types are supported:

 - age
 - datetimeV2